cvut/QtMips/README.md

 ## Accepted Binary Formats

-The simulator accepts ELF statically linked executables compiled for 32-bit big-endian MISP target.
+The simulator accepts ELF statically linked executables compiled for 32-bit big-endian and little-endian MISP targets.

 Optimal is use of plain mips-elf GCC toolchain.